rtr-nettest/open-rmbt-desktop/README.md

 To build the Electron app in the prod mode without launching it use

-    npm run build:all
+    npm run package

 or

-    yarn build:all
+    yarn package

+The app will be placed in the `out` folder at the root of the project.

 ## Configuration